 The flowers are starting to bloom, the sun is beginning to appear and everyone’s finally coming out of those January blues.

-Spring is the perfect time for exploring London’s parks, with the likes of Regents Park‘s rose garden, Holland Park‘s tulips and Greenwich’s candyfloss pink cherry blossom all coming alive with colour and bringing a new lease of life to the city.
+Spring is the perfect time for exploring London’s parks, with Regents Park‘s rose garden, Holland Park‘s tulips, and Greenwich’s candyfloss pink cherry blossom all coming alive with colour.
+The spring colours really bring a new lease of life to the city.

-During the Spring in London, you do have a good chance of warm weather, but it’s still wise to bring a coat and umbrella just in case – it is England after all!
+During the Spring in London, you have a good chance of pleasant weather.
+But it’s still wise to bring a coat and umbrella just in case – it is England after all!